IsabellaSampaio/healthsphere/README.md

 pip install pyenv
 ~~~

-After installing pyenv, you now need to install a version o python.
-The recommendation here is python 3.9.10 as it's been proven to be the best one to use when running this aplication
+After installing pyenv, you now need to install a version of python.
+The recommendation here is python 3.9.X (X being any version of python 3.9) as it's been proven to be the best one to use when running this aplication

 ~~~
 pyenv 3.9.10